fungler/PythonAssignments/README.md

   2. Use selenium(or hint) to paste an ip from the list to: https://www.whois.com/whois/ and get NetName, NetRange, OrgName, Address, City, StateProv, PostalCode Country, RegDate.
   3. 3.
 Store some of the data in a database with PyMySQL and create a flask server with a GET endpoint to show all the data stored in the DB.
 (Optionally deploy flask server on your droplet)

-  Note: Jeg forsøgte meget at få MYSQL delen til at fungerer, men stødte ind i 1000 problemer.
+  Note: Jeg forsøgte meget at få MYSQL delen til at fungere, men stødte ind i 1000 problemer.
 Jeg gik videre og lavede et simple flask endpoint til at vise functionaliteten.